 Tour Grand Ole Opry

 The tour at the Grand Ole Opry was $26 per person and totally worth the expense.
 As much as I really like country music, I didn’t know much about the Grand Ole Opry or the extensive history behind it before touring here.
-But after taking the tour, which includes standing on stage and seeing all of the dressing rooms, I was a lot more knowledgable and appreciative of this “hall of fame” of sorts.
-If you take the 20 minute drive to see the Grand Ole Opry, I recommend investing in the 45 minute tour!
+But after taking the tour, which includes standing on stage and seeing all of the dressing rooms, I was a lot more knowledgeable and appreciative of this “hall of fame” of sorts.
+If you take the 20-minute drive to see the Grand Ole Opry, I recommend investing in the 45-minute tour!
 Even Matt loved it.

 Walk the Pedestrian Bridge

 If you’re in downtown Nashville you can’t miss the pedestrian bridge that runs over the Cumberland River and provides a view of Nashville’s skyline.
 Plus it leads right to the Tennessee Titans stadium.
 If you have a sports fan with you like I did, this walk may give you some major brownie points!

 Check out the Stadiums

 Being from Chicago where all of the stadiums are so spread out, I loved seeing that Nashville’s hockey and football stadium were BLOCKS away from each other!
 We didn’t take a tour of either, but we did check them out while we were there.
 They’re both so conveniently located it’s hard not to.